JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 The only thing you need to add to support non-JVM platforms like web and iOS is implement [polymorphic serialization for destination keys](#polymorphic-serialization-for-destination-keys).

-> You can find and compare extensive examples of Android and multiplatform implementations on GitHub:
+> You can compare extensive examples of Android and multiplatform implementations on GitHub:
 > * [original Android repository with Navigation 3 recipes](https://github.com/android/nav3-recipes)
 > * [Compose Multiplatform project with most of the same recipes](https://github.com/terrakok/nav3-recipes)
+>
+{style="tip"}

 Learn more about general design of Navigation 3 in [Android documentation](https://developer.android.com/guide/navigation/navigation-3).